kayakalison/data-imbalance-dp/README.md

 ## Introduction
 This project explores the impact of data imbalance on ε-Differential Privacy in machine learning algorithms using the diffprivlib library developed by IBM.
 It includes a set of Jupyter notebooks that demonstrate the findings and methods used in the study.

+## Findings
+This study revealed the impact of SMOTE on DP and the privacy-utility trade-off point for three ML algorithms commonly used in binary classifications.
+The results indicate that SMOTE significantly enhances the performance of DP-RF, suggesting that this ensemble method is particularly sensitive to class imbalance.
+This sensitivity may explain the observed discrepancies between the performances of non-private scikit-learn and DP-RF($\epsilon$ = $\infty$).
+Additionally, the dramatic performance improvement in NB under DP conditions when combined with SMOTE warrants further investigation.
+Understanding whether this boost is due to overfitting or other factors remains an open question.
+While these findings can point research and industry alike using real-world extremely imbalanced datasets ($\pi$ < 1\%) into focusing their initial investigations on NB, they also underscore the necessity for more focused experimentation to determine the repeatability and underlying causes of these interactions.
+Future research should delve deeper into these aspects to build a comprehensive understanding of the interplay between SMOTE, DP, and ML algorithms, ultimately advancing the field of privacy-preserving data mining.

 ## Execution Environment
 The notebooks were developed and tested in the following environment:
 - Jupyter® Notebook running on a Python 3 kernel